 - What careers can I pursue with my online Associate of Science –Applied Computing?
 Once you have completed the Associate of Science in Applied Computing, you will have the skills for a number of positions in the software and web development fields

 - How long is the Associate of Science in Applied Computing online degree program?
 The Associate of Science in Applied Computing online degree program from start to finish is designed to be completed in 24 months.
 However, it could take less time depending on how much transfer credit you receive and how many classes you take every term.
 The total program credit hours are 60.

 - How much will the online Associate of Science in Applied Computing degree program cost?
 The undergraduate rate is $434 per credit hour, no additional institutional fees.
 UVI also offers scholarships and financial aid for those who qualify.

 - WHEN CAN I START?
-Courses begin monthly, so we’re ready when you are.
+Courses begin every eight weeks, so we’re ready when you are.
 Contact us at email@example.com to learn more about our accredited degree programs, financial assistance opportunities or enrollment process.

 Associate of Science in Applied Computing program outcomes